youcode-collab/C-code/readme.md

 }
 ```

-### Documentation

-For detailed documentation, please refer to the [Wiki](https://github.com/yourusername/cello-lookalike/wiki).

 ### Contributing

 We welcome contributions!
-Please read our [contributing guidelines](https://github.com/yourusername/cello-lookalike/blob/main/CONTRIBUTING.md) before submitting a pull request.

-### License

-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/yourusername/cello-lookalike/blob/main/LICENSE) file for details.
+Please fork and add your magic.